pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

 # Markdown editors

-There are plenty of Markdown tools available:
+Markdown editors let you edit your content and often integrate with conversion and publishing tools.
+There are a few different types available:

 - [Dedicated Markdown editors](#dedicated-markdown-editors) usually let you write and edit Markdown code with syntax highlighting, and often have a preview pane or separate